Collab4exaNBody/doc_exaNBody/sources/CommandLines.rst

   * - Type of tools
     - Command line
-    - Architecture
     - Description
-  * - Cuda threads size
+  * - Simulation graph
-    - TODO
+    - --debug-graph [true|false]
+    - Prints simulation graph as built after user input file, included files and command lines are processed
+  * - user input YAML document
-    - GPU
+    - --debug-yaml [true|false]
-    - Set the number of cuda threads to 1 on GPU.
+    - Prints final YAML document used by application after user input file, included files and command lines are merged
   * - Output ldbg
     - --logging-debug true
-    - CPU
     - Print debug logs added in `ldbg <<`
   * - filtering debug output
     - --debug-filter ["regexp1","regexp2",...]
-    - CPU
     - Filters which operator nodes output debug messges with ldbg<<"...". regexp is a regular expression matching operator pathname, i.e. it's name within block and sub block, for instance "sim.first_iteration.compute_force.lj_force" can be filtered differently than sim.compute_loop.compute_force.lj_force". alternatively, adding a filter expression such as ".*lj_force" will activate debug messages for all instances of lj_force operator.

 How to use output ldbg: